vkoul/OnlineCourses/Learning goals.md

 - Become a pro in Python :snake: programming language
 - Ability to write ML and Stats algos from scratch in Python

-I have noted down resources which will help me master the different aspects of ML.
-This is an exhaustive list and right now it is concerned with introductory ML stuff.
+I have noted down resources (free :free: and paid :moneybag:)  which will help me master the different aspects of ML.
+This is an exhaustive list and currently I am concerned with introductory ML stuff.
 It contains both paid and free resources.
 Attempting to do all of them will take many months/years.
 Learners can focus on the ones which look interesting to them.
 There are also many excellent books by Springer, Manning and Oreilly.
 I have not included them currently.